SamuelTrahanNOAA/ufs-gource/README.md

 1080p.
 This is because Google re-processes the videos using their internal software.
 You can expect similar delays on youtube, for the same reason.

+Gource's bloom (the glow around nodes) reduces compression artifacts and improves the compression ratio.
+It is most effective when rendered at full resolution (2168p AKA 4k).

+Although I'm calling 4k "full resolution," you can generate higher-resolution videos.
+Make sure you only use standard resolutions such as 4320p (8k).
+Otherwise, Google won't know what to do with the video and you may get unexpected results.